Oleg Maltsev (psychologist)

-Oleg Viktorovich Maltsev (born on April 17, 1975) is a Ukrainian Candidate of Sciences in psychology and philosophy,.
-He is the academician of the European Academy of Sciences of Ukraine, author, criminologist.
+Oleg Viktorovich Maltsev (born April 17, 1975) is a Ukrainian Candidate of Sciences in psychology and philosophy,.
+He is the academician of the European Academy of Sciences of Ukraine, author, and criminologist, and a practicing lawyer registered with the Ukrainian National Bar Association.

 He teaches a variation of the Fate Analysis method developed by Hungarian psychoanalyst Leopold Szondi through his organization called Applied Sciences Association.
-He is the chief editor of interdisciplinary journal Baudrillard Now, editorial member of French journal Dogma and editorial member of Expedition Journal among other publications.
+He is the chief editor of interdisciplinary journal Baudrillard Now, editorial member of French journal Dogma, editorial member of Expedition Journal and member of international editorial advisory board of the American Behavioral Scientist among other publications.

 Biography

 Oleg V. Maltsev was born in Ukraine in 1975.

 In 2014, Maltsev and collaborators established several organizations including the "Memory Institute", with the "Applied Science Association" serving as an umbrella organization.

 In 2016, Maltsev's group was accused of being a 'cult' by Alexander Dvorkin, the vice-president of European Federation of Centres of Research and Information on Sectarianism.

 In 2017, Maltsev authored a book entitled Non-compromised Pendulum on boxing trainer Cus DAmato and his methods.
 Maltsev's co-author was Tom Patti, a student of DAmato.
 The work received positive reviews in Sports Illustrated and The Ring.

 In August 2019, Oleg Maltsev, together with two other Ukrainian scientists, presented a joint monograph on the disclosure of Serial killings.
 Oleg Maltsev in this work did the bulk devoted to the description of the psycho-portrait of a serial killer.